Zeldean/zeldean/README.md

 # 💫 About Me:
-As a third-year Bachelor of Computing student at Belgium Campus ITversity, specializing in Software Engineering, I bring a deep passion for technology and a strong focus on innovation.
-My academic journey is shaped by a growing interest in Artificial Intelligence and its practical integration into real-world systems.
-I aim to become a skilled AI Engineer, leveraging my knowledge to develop impactful, forward-thinking solutions.
-I thrive on challenges and approach each project with curiosity, precision, and a commitment to continuous growth—both as a developer and as a creative problem-solver.
+As a third-year Bachelor of Computing student at Belgium Campus ITversity, I’ve been diving deep into the world of machine learning, where logic meets creativity.
+My interest in ML stems from a passion for building smart systems that do something useful, whether it’s enhancing gameplay mechanics in my projects or optimising task tracking in my second brain setup.
+I’m working toward becoming an ML Engineer who not only understands the math behind the model but also knows how to embed it into practical, efficient systems.
+Whether I’m wrangling JSON, designing fantasy ecosystems, or training a model, I approach every task with curiosity, precision, and the mindset of a developer who wants things to work, not just look good on paper.

 ## 🌐 Socials: